EricLee0224/PAD/README.md

 ---
 ## 2. Pose-agnostic Anomaly Detection and Localization Benchmark on MAD.
 ### 2.1 Overview of benchmarking methods
 The selection criteria for benchmark methods include representativeness, superior performance, and availability of source code.
-To comprehensively investigate the performance of anomaly detection algorithms in the pose-agnostic anomaly detection setting, we selected 1-2 representative methods from each of the eight anomaly detection paradigms:
+To comprehensively investigate the performance of anomaly detection algorithms in the pose-agnostic anomaly detection setting, we selected 1-2 representative methods from each of the 8 anomaly detection paradigms:
 **Feature embedding-based methods:** <br>
 - *Teacher-Student Architecture* - [STFPM] https://github.com/gdwang08/STFPM
 - *One-Class Classification (OCC)* - [Cutpaste] https://github.com/LilitYolyan/CutPaste